Learn About The Law

 (A) No private employer shall require any prospective employee or applicant for employment to pay the cost of a medical examination required by the employer as a condition of employment.

-(B) No public employer shall require any employee, prospective employee, or applicant for employment to pay the cost of a medical examination required by the public employer as a condition of employment or continued employment.
+(B) No public employer or private employer furnishing services to a public employer in accordance with a contract subject to the “Service Contract Act of 1965,” 41 U.S.C.
+6701 et seq., shall require any employee, prospective employee, or applicant for employment to pay the cost of an initial or any subsequent medical examinations required by the public employer or private employer as a condition of employment or continued employment.

 (C) As used in this section: